 It was a sign of the shape of things to come.
-Laurent Robert firmly established himself as one of the pre-eminent set-piece specialists in the league.
+Robert firmly established himself as one of the finest set-piece specialists in the league.
 Given the embarrassment of riches at St James’ Park when it came to taking free-kicks at this time, that was no mean feat.
 Newcastle could have called on the painterly brush strokes of Nolberto Solano’s right foot to caress the ball past a defensive wall, or picked the runaway freight train run-up of a trademark Alan Shearer thunderbolt to go through one.
 Yet time and again they looked to Robert to do the damage from the dead ball.
 And with good reason.

 The sheer variety of free-kicks he scored is remarkable.
 Regardless of angle or distance, he would be able to pull something from his bag of tricks.
 A simple adjustment in his stance or technique could conjure something breathtaking.
-Whether it was drifting the ball around the wall into the bottom corner, gently lifting it over a hopeless line of defenders into an empty expanse of net or striking the ball with enough venom to make you think it might burst, the Frenchman had it all in his locker.
+Whether it was drifting the ball around the wall into the bottom corner, gently lifting it over a hopeless line of defenders into an empty expanse of net, or striking the ball with enough venom to make you think it might burst, the Frenchman had it all in his locker.
 At times it seemed as if he was trying to outdo himself; taking on shots from ever more absurd angles in an attempt to bamboozle goalkeepers.

 Away from the free-kicks, the winger displayed an alarming proficiency at scoring goals of all types.
 There are composed one on one finishes, far post tap-ins and rifled half-volleys – Robert had more range than a Dulux colour chart.
 He possessed a left foot that was simultaneously wand and warhammer; a left foot that would be equally adept at peeling the skin off a tangerine or obliterating it to a pulp.